bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

     # -- S3 Access Key ID to use instead of the metadata server.
     accessKeyId: ""
     # -- Kubernetes secret containing a `secret_access_key` (as the secret key) to use instead of the metadata server.
     secretName: ""
+  azure:
+    # -- Azure storage account container name.
+    bucket: ""
+    # -- Azure storage account endpoint to use—for example, https://<storage account>.blob.core.windows.net
+    endpoint: ""
+    # -- Azure prefix to use for all stored files.
+    prefix: ""
+    # -- Azure storage account name to use for auth instead of the metadata server.
+    accessKeyId: ""
+    # -- Kubernetes secret containing a `secret_access_key` (as the Azure storage account key) to use instead of the metadata server.
+    secretName: ""
 observability:
   # -- Log level to use.